 Addiction often occurs when someone has an unfulfilled emotional need.
 Traumatic experiences throughout a person’s lifetime can cause stress, anxiety, self-doubt, shame, and insecurity that can leave emotional voids.
 Certain events, especially those that cause extreme stress or sadness, can trigger negative emotions.
 Left unaddressed, trauma and emotional voids can even lead to mental health disorders.

 Certain vices, bad habits, and substances can help fill these emotional voids to bring about feelings of satisfaction and immense pleasure.
-Unfortunately, these good feelings do not last long – the buzz from alcohol or drugs wears off in a few hours, for example, and the thrill of winning a bet fades often fades even faster.
+Unfortunately, these good feelings do not last long.
+For example, the buzz from alcohol or drugs wears off in a few hours and the thrill of winning a bet often fades even faster.

 Addiction replacement happens when someone stops engaging in one vice or habit and begins indulging in another.
-The trade helps them fill the emotional void created when they quit a habit, especially if they never deal with the emotional trauma that led to the compulsion in the first place.
+The trade helps them fill the emotional void created when they quit a habit.
+This is especially true if they never deal with the emotional trauma that led to the compulsion in the first place.

 What’s more, simply engaging in certain habits or consuming certain substances at high levels or for a long time can rewire the brain to cause the cravings that are the hallmark of addiction.
 Cravings can be so strong that they cause someone to continue engaging in the habit, even though they know it can cause them great harm.